Southern Colorado farmers have had enough moisture

 Michael Bartolo, with the Arkansas Valley Research Center, said the storm didn’t affect the Lower Arkansas Valley too harshly.

 “There was a little bit of hail that stripped some stuff up.
-Some things will be hurt worse than others,” Bartolo said.
+Some things will be hurt worse than others,” he said.

-Customers still lined up at local fruit stands as the fields behind them were still soaked.

 Scott Brase, district director for the USDA Farm Service Agency, said he has not received any reports of significant damage to crops.